ogierpaul/udacity-cd12352-Deploy-Infrastructure-as-code-project/starter/README.md

 * This allow for separating cleanly projects (by their namespace) and environments (from development to production)

 > Passing environment variables in parameters was really a pain.
-The AWS CloudFormation is a mess.
+The AWS CloudFormation documentation is not clear at all on this point.

 * The AWS CLI has been configured
 * You can test the configurations using the `test_pre_requisites.sh` script that will perform multiple tests to validate your set-up